dfinity/candid/spec/Type-selector.md

 Paths `left.tree`, `branch.record.left` and `tree.variant.branch.record.left` all match the left branch of a tree.
 Path `left` will match the "left" field in both `tree` and `pair`.
 We greedily match the path with a shorter pattern.
 For example, if you have both path `left` and `left.tree`, we will always match `left`, and `left.tree` will never be matched (we will issue a warning, if a path is never matched).
 If you want to match `left.tree`, you can replace the `left` path with `pair.record.left`.

 `<scopes>` is a special form of path, where each name has a prefix of `func:`, `arg:`, or `ret:`.
 It indicates that the path can only be matched when it’s inside a scope of a function or argument position.
-A scoped path match always takes precedence over non-scoped path.
+A scoped path match always takes precedence over a non-scoped path.
 For example, `func:f.left` matches the `left` field in `pair`, but not the `left` field in `tree`, and the global `left` path will not be matched when processing function `f`; `func:f.arg:1.left` matches the `left` field in the second input argument of `f`; `ret:0.left` matches the first return type of all functions.

 Note that scoped path may not be available for some applications.
 For example, bindgen and deserialization don't support scoped path.
 In these applications, when a type variable is shared among multiple functions, scoped path can lead to duplication of type definitions, which makes the client code harder to maintain.
 You can still use non-scoped paths to match functions or arguments.
 We establish the following convention: